Student finance for clearing and adjustment students

 For SFE, SFW and SFNI log in to your account and then go to: Your Account > Change Your Application > University/College and Course.
 Make sure you change this ASAP.
-At certain stages of the assessment process you may not be able to update the record, if so you will need to ask Student Enquiries at the University to make the changes.
+After your student loan has been approved you may not be able to update the record, if so, you will need to ask Student Enquiries at the University to make the changes.

 Change of address

 If your term time address or email address have changed you need to notify student finance.